snowflakedb/pdo_snowflake/README.rst

 not limited to that connection.
 It may affect other PDO Snowflake connections in the same PHP process.

-Applications that use different CA bundles concurrently should avoid changing this setting between connections or provide their own synchronization.

 Performing a Simple Query
 ----------------------------------------------------------------------